outbe/outbe-contracts/adrs/ADR-0300-Tribute.md

 ### Glossary

 *   **Consumption Record** – is a user's transaction representation that 1-to-1 corresponds to a user tx.
-*   **Consumption Unit** – is NFT; an aggregate record that represents user's consumption by a given time range.
+*   **Tribute** – is NFT; an aggregate record that represents user's consumption by a given time range.
-*   **Consumption Unit Oracle** – is a smart contract responsible for creating Consumption Units.
+*   **Consumption Unit Oracle** – is a smart contract responsible for creating Tribute.
 *   **Open Banking Data Agent** (agent in short) – is a trusted counterparty responsible for.

 ## Scope